Jropp/jason-ropp-js-iobp/README.md

 Because there currently is not a way to select a particular user, you should just see a 'no user currently selected' message.

+### Changing User Component In Code

+User component has three mode settings:

+`<user-component mode=['edit', 'create', 'display']><user-component>`

+Changing that mode in the code will cause the state of the card to be that mode on load.

+Collapsed setting which displays the card in display mode but only shows the first and last name of the user.
+Clicking a collapsed card will expand it to show the details by setting collapse mode to be false.
+Clicking any user component card Will set collapse mode to be true.
+This only works with display mode and is implemented in user-list.

+`<user-component mode='display' collapsed='true'><user-component>`

 ### NPM Scripts
     To serve the app (also runs ux-lint):